Narco-submarine: Routes

 The western Colombian shore is ideal for smuggling.
 Of the two tons of cocaine coming out of Colombia daily, about a third leave via the Pacific coast in semi-submersibles.
 Homeland Security estimate submarines carry one-third of smuggled maritime goods to United States customers, while claiming they "are clueless" about the rest.

 Elsewhere, the U.S. Coast Guard say smugglers are evolving complete logistics: fishing vessels along the way warn the crews against patrols and provide them with refreshments, while offshore refueling vessels provide unlimited loiter time so smugglers can avoid coastal areas.
 For smugglers, the trips are worth the investment—a nine-ton load earns nearly US$200 million wholesale from U.S. customers.
 Professional fishermen are often at the controls and earn about US$3,000 after completing the excursion.

 Submarine smugglers unload their cargo onto fast-boats for the final leg to shore.
 According to press-releases, none of the submarines are known to unload at North American ports or beaches.

 Drug mules of the Chipitos branch of the Sinaloa Cartel reportedly hate submarine duty.

+Atlantic and European routes

+Historically, semi-submersibles used for cocaine trafficking were concentrated in the Americas, including Pacific routes from Colombia and Ecuador toward Central America and Mexico.
+Their use has since expanded to transatlantic trafficking.
+The 2019 Galicia case documented a one-month voyage from the Amazon River, through Brazil and across the Atlantic toward Europe.
+In 2026, Europol assessed that semi-submersibles and other non-commercial vessels were being used for transatlantic transport and that seizures near the Azores and Galicia demonstrated the expanded range and technical capability of these craft.

+Europol reported that improvements in semi-submersible design had facilitated Atlantic crossings.
+In March 2025, a semi-submersible carrying approximately 6.5 tonnes of cocaine was intercepted near the Azores; Europol described it as the largest European Union seizure involving a semi-submersible.
+In mid-September 2025, another semi-submersible was used to traffic more than 3 tonnes of cocaine to the Galician coast of Spain.